 The process of driving from the UK to Spain is identical to that of driving from Spain to the UK, with the same border crossing rules, however you do need to be aware that the UK are still advising against travel to any amber or red list countries, which means that entering both France and Spain is not currently advised.
 Whilst this isn’t a legal travel ban, and therefore you could still choose to leave the UK if you wish, this might impact on the validity of your travel insurance.
 You should check this before you travel.

 When you enter France from the UK, you will have to sign the same ‘sworn statement’ declaring that you haven’t been in contact with anyone suffering from COVID, or have any symptoms.
 You will also have to present a negative PCR test result that was carried out in the UK in the 72 hours before your arrival in France.

 British tourists are now legally able to enter Spain without having to demonstrate a negative PCR test (this rule was changed from 24th May) but if you choose to drive via France, rather than fly to the country directly, then “all overland travelers (excluding children under the age of 6 years old) who wish to enter Spain by road from France, are required to present a negative PCR or antigen test taken within 72 hours prior to entry”.
 This applies to everyone, even if you have been vaccinated already, which could well make you reconsider the possibility of flying instead.

 Are you ready to get back to Spain?
 Whether you’re looking for a holiday in Spain or are hoping to move to Spain for a holiday that lasts a lifetime, it won’t be long now!
-If you’re looking for estate agents in Southern Spain then why not get in touch ?
+If you’re looking for estate agents on the Costa Del Sol, Spain then why not get in touch with Right Casa Estates?
 Our locally based property experts are a font of local knowledge, and are perfectly placed to help you find the home of your dreams.